 I was born and raised in Atlanta, Georgia.
 I moved to Baltimore, Maryland, in 2006, where I completed both medical school and pediatrics residency at Johns Hopkins.
 Upon completion of my medical training in 2013, I moved to Denver to start my pediatrics career.
 I briefly worked at a small private practice for one year before joining Kaiser Permanente in September 2014.
 I decided to become a pediatrician when I was just 9 years old.
 Ironically, my inspiration to pursue pediatrics first came from experiences with my own pediatrician.
-Not only did her similarly spelled name help me imagine myself as a physician (perfect simplicity for 9-year-old), but also her gentle demeanor instilled in me a sense of familiarity.
+Not only did her similarly spelled name help me imagine myself as a physician (perfect simplicity for a 9-year-old), but also her gentle demeanor instilled in me a sense of familiarity.
 Her ability to be relatable to both my parents and me was remarkable.
 Every day, I strive to embody these same characteristics, and I am grateful for the opportunity to do so.
 My inspiration now comes from my patients.
 I am continually impressed (and pleasantly surprised) by the honesty, innocence, happiness, and impressionability of each child I meet.
 To see how these qualities change as each child grows into adulthood is priceless.
 I simply could not imagine doing anything else!

-I am a pediatric primary care physician and believe strongly in both the value and importance of continuity of care and preventive medicine.
+I believe strongly in both the value and importance of continuity of care and preventive medicine.
 I strive to develop long-term relationships with patients and their families, as I believe this best promotes patient-centered care.
 If my patients and their families do not readily identify me as the point-person for facilitating all aspects of their medical care, then I have not fulfilled my personal standard of medical practice.
 I believe having one primary care provider allows for optimal quality of medical care, engendering trust in patient-physician interactions.
 Well-child care, though seemingly simple and “routine,” is perhaps the most integral and rewarding aspect of my practice.
-With appropriate surveillance, I am able to promote healthy living by embracing childhood development, growth, and maturation through education on safety, nutrition, and physical activity.
+With appropriate surveillance, I am able to promote healthy living by embracing childhood development, growth and maturation through education on safety, nutrition and physical activity.
 Though I aim to prevent disease whenever possible, illness is not always avoidable.
 I have expertise in treating a wide array of maladies from common pediatric conditions (such as asthma, ADHD, colds/flu, ear infections, constipation, abdominal pain, etc.) to more complex pediatric diseases (requiring coordination of care with multiple pediatric sub-specialists).